gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 Furthermore, {{ssec-admitted-methods}} provides a summary of the CoAP methods admitted to access different resources at the Group Manager, for nodes with different roles in the group or as non members (REQ8).

-The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the Access Token scope (i.e. 'gname' in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}) (REQ1).
+The GROUPNAME segment of the URI path MUST match with the group name specified in the scope entry of the Access Token scope (i.e., 'gname' in {{Section 3.1 of I-D.ietf-ace-key-groupcomm}}) (REQ1).

-The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ7), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g. by using a link-format document {{RFC6690}}.
+The Resource Type (rt=) Link Target Attribute value "core.osc.gm" is registered in {{iana-rt}} (REQ7), and can be used to describe group-membership resources and its sub-resources at a Group Manager, e.g., by using a link-format document {{RFC6690}}.

-Applications can use this common resource type to discover links to group-membership resources for joining OSCORE groups, e.g. by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.
+Applications can use this common resource type to discover links to group-membership resources for joining OSCORE groups, e.g., by using the approach described in {{I-D.tiloca-core-oscore-discovery}}.

 ## ace-group/GROUPNAME/active {#ssec-resource-active}